Joel-Dahne/ArbTools/README.md

 # ArbTools.jl

-This package implements some tools for working with rigorous numerics.
+This package implements some tools for working with rigorous numerics in Julia.
 It relies on the [Arb C Library](http://arblib.org/index.html) for all computations and uses [Nemo](https://github.com/wbhart/Nemo.jl) as the basic interface between Arb and Julia.

 The package adds some extra functionality to the `arb` type from Nemo, it defines a new type `arb_series` for working with Taylor series of